LogicAnalyzer/report/chapters/chapter1/chapter1_introduction.md

 <!-- [Introduce the following sections of the document] -->

 The following seven chapters go into detail on all of our design choices.
 Chapter 2 discusses the theory of digital signal sampling, the history of digital signal analyzers, and the current state of the market.
-Chapter 3 covers the requirments that we believe represent a successful project.
+Chapter 3 covers the requirements that we believe represent a successful project.
 Chapter 4 covers the system design and our design choices.
 Chapter 5 talks about our implementation and the problems we overcame while developing this project.
 Chapter 6 discusses the tools we used to complete this project.
 Chapter 7 talks about our testing and verification.
 Chapter 8 is our conclusion to this project and what we have learned.